Stories by Storie

 Digital Activities

-I also have a digital option for distance learning.
+I have also added a digital option.
 This includes a Google Slides link as well as a fillable student PDF.

 This book companion for Little Pea, Little Hoot, and Little Oink has a Google Slides link for online learning.
 Students can answer discussion questions, sequence the stories, and complete themed activities for each book.